Kong/kong_ai_gateway-portkey-litellm-benchmark/2. Load Generator/load_generator.md

 K6 will be installed on an EC2 running Ubuntu 24.04.
 The EC2 will run on same VPC created by the EKS Cluster on a specific EC2 instance.

 Get the AMI Id first.
 Canonical has a well known owner id as ``099720109477``.
+The query gets the most recent AMI available.
 ```
 AMI_ID=$(aws ec2 describe-images \
   --region us-east-2 \